waynexia/ultraloglog/README.md

 let loaded_estimate = loaded_ull.get_distinct_count_estimate();
 ```

+## 64-bit hash function
+As mentioned in the paper, high quality 64-bit hash function is key to ultraloglog algorithm.
+We tested several modern 64-bit hash libraries and found that xxhash-rust (default) and wyhash-rs worked well.
+However, users can easily replace the default xxhash-rust with polymurhash, komihash, ahash and t1ha et.al.
+See testing section for details.

 ## Reference
 Ertl, O., 2024.
 UltraLogLog: A Practical and More Space-Efficient Alternative to HyperLogLog for Approximate Distinct Counting.
 Proceedings of the VLDB Endowment, 17(7), pp.1655-1668.